 We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously.
-We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, by ensuring they know they can speak to any member of staff to share their concerns.
+We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, through discussions in class, worry monsters, suggestion box and opportunities to talk to members of staff and the school council.